syntasso/kratix-docs/docs/main/05-reference/05-resources/04-status.md

    dbName: root
 ```

-Status provides a simple way to communicate information back to the resource requester.
-Kratix will automatically inject the required fields for status into the `api`, you do not have to manually add these fields.
+Status provides a simple way to communicate information back to the resource
+requester.
+Kratix will automatically inject the required fields for status into
+the `api`, you do not have to manually add these fields.

+Status can also be used as a method of communicating information back to the
+`delete` pipeline, such as the name of any external resources imperatively
+created in the pipeline that need to be deleted as part of the delete pipeline

 ## Conditions